heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ![blank workspace](./img/blank-workspace.PNG)

 2. A home button on the top left corner of the workspace allows to open the collapsible search menu.
-This menu allow you to find an individual having particular type.
+This menu allow you to find an individual that have particular type.

 ![collapsible menu](./img/collapsible-search-menu.PNG)